cfengine/modules/management/disable-automatic-key-trust/README.md

 }
 ```

-Finally, if you want those only those 2 hosts to communicate, and only with those keys they already have, you can do this:
+Finally, if you want only those 2 hosts to communicate, and only with those keys they already have, you can do this:

 ```json
 {